YuanDaoze/GUI-Agents-Paper-List/update_template_or_data/update_readme_template.md

 - New models
 - Vision, language, multimodal foundation models (with explicit support for GUI)
 - Works in general Domains extensively used by GUI Agents (e.g., SoM prompting)

-<h3>Updates</h3>

-- December 7, 2024: Moved the ownership to OSU-NLP-Group

 ## Papers Grouped by Envs